Efficient Straggler Replication in Large-scale Parallel Computing: Empirical execution time distributions

-In certain practical systems may be difficult to fit a well-known distribution such as Pareto or shifted exponential to the empirical behavior of the task execution time.
-This makes the analysis of the latency-cost trade-off using the framework presented in \Cref{sec:single_fork} hard.
-In this section we present algorithms that use traces of task execution times to estimate the latency and cost metrics, and use these estimates to search for the best single-fork policy $\SingleFork{p , r, l}$.
-We also evaluate the algorithms on Google trace data \cite{web_google_cluster_data}.
+In practice, it may be difficult to fit the empirical behavior of the task execution time to a well-characterized distribution, thus making the latency-cost analysis using the framework presented in \Cref{sec:single_fork} difficult.
+In this section we propose an algorithm to estimate the latency and cost from the empirical distribution of task execution time.
+This enables users to evaluate the latency-cost trade-off of various replication strategy using execution trace directly, instead of a fitted execution time distribution.
+Applying our algorithm to the Google Cluster Trace data \cite{web_google_cluster_data_doc}, we show that it is possible to improve upon the performance of the default replication policy in MapReduce-style frameworks.